-Sabres notebook: Kyle Okposo and Casey Fitzgerald added to Covid protocol list
+Sabres Notebook: Kyle Okposo and Casey Fitzgerald added to Covid protocol list

 Granato, who entered Covid-19 protocol on Sunday, missed the last two games.
 Assistant Matt Ellis directed the club in Wednesday's loss to New Jersey in KeyBank Center and Thursday's loss to the New York Islanders in UBS Arena.

-But they were missing defenseman Casey Fitzgerald and coach Don Granato confirmed he went on the list Monday.
-A bigger issue was veteran forward Kyle Okposo, who opened practice on a line with Peyton Krebs and Victor Olofsson -- but then left the ice when he learned he was being added as well.
+But they were missing defenseman Casey Fitzgerald and coach Don Granato confirmed that Fitzgerald went on the list Monday.
+A bigger issue was veteran forward Kyle Okposo, who opened practice on a line with Peyton Krebs and Victor Olofsson, but then left the ice when he learned he was being added as well.
 The pair joined holdover Jacob Bryson on the list.

-Granato said video coaches Myles Fee and Justin White have been released from the protocol and returned to the club after missing the last three games as well.
-Meanwhlie, veteran defenseman Colin Miller, who has been out the last three games with an undisclosed injury, skated on his own Monday and should return to practice on Tuesday.
+Granato said video coaches Myles Fee and Justin White have been released from the protocol and returned after missing the last three games as well.
+Meanwhlie, veteran defenseman Colin Miller, who has been out the last three games with an undisclosed injury, skated on his own Monday and should return to practice Tuesday.

+"Definitely grateful when the league changed the protocol to only five days and I managed to get out a little sooner than I thought, but definitely frustrated," Cozens said.
+"I felt great, felt no differences from my everyday life, which made it even more frustrating watching the games knowing I felt 100%.
+A lot of guys feel that way, too."

+Cozens said he had some workout gear sent to his home and took out some frustration doing some boxing on a Virtual Reality headset.

 The Bruins posted a 4-3 overtime win in TD Garden as Charlie Coyle beat Ukko-Pekka Luukkonen on a wrist shot after 34 seconds.